Bitcoin is a Decentralized Organism (Mycelium) — Part 1 / 4

 ― Paul Stamets, Mycelium Running: How Mushrooms Can Help Save the World

-In this essay I’m going to explore the similarities between fungi and bitcoin in 3 parts, each representing a different stage in the life cycle of common fungi.
+In this series, I’m going to explore the similarities between fungi and bitcoin in 4 parts, each representing a different stage in the life cycle of common fungi.

-- Part 1: Bitcoin as a decentralized network architecture (Mycelium)
+- Part 1: Bitcoin is a Decentralized Organism (Mycelium) — this article

-- Part 2: Bitcoin as a social phenomenon (Mushrooms)
+- Part 2: Bitcoin is a Social Creature (Mushroom)

 Introduction to Fungi